 2018: The men’s basketball team from the University of Maryland-Baltimore County defeats the University of Virginia, 74-54, marking the first time in 136 attempts that a No. 1 seed defeats a No. 16 seed in the NCAA Tournament.
 Virginia was the No. 1 overall seed in the tournament and considered the best team in college basketball, with a 31-2 record entering the game.
 Meanwhile, UMBC (which finished its season 25-10) got into the tournament by beating the University of Vermont on a buzzer-beater to win the America East tournament—ending a 23-game losing streak against the Catamounts.

 Even more notably, the UMBC Retrievers—a 20.5 point underdog—won by 20 points, the largest margin of victory ever for a team seeded 14th or lower.
 It’s also the second time the University of Virginia suffers an infamous loss as a No. 1 team.
-On December 23, 1982, the then-undefeated and No. 1 ranked Cavaliers lost to the lowly Chaminade Silverswords, 77-72, which has been referred to as The Greatest Upset Never Seen.
+On December 23, 1982, the then-undefeated and No. 1 ranked Cavaliers lost to the Chaminade Silverswords, 77-72, which has been referred to as The Greatest Upset Never Seen.

 The loss also recalls another infamous date in NCAA tournament history.
 On March 14, 1991, the Syracuse Orangemen lost to the Richmond Spiders in the first round of the tournament, marking the first time that a No. 2 seed lost to a No. 15 seed.
 And, on March 14, 1998, No. 16 seeded Harvard defeated No. 1 seed Stanford in the NCAA women’s basketball tournament, becoming the first No. 16 seed to win in women’s tournament history, a loss that snapped Stanford’s 59-game home winning streak.